thinkb4/a-walk-in-javascript/day_09.md

 Let's take a look at a [general definition of callback on Wikipedia](https://en.wikipedia.org/wiki/Callback_(computer_programming))

-Here an simplified example of callback you might have used but now you'll know better what id does.
+Here an simplified example of callback you might have used but now you'll know better what it does.

 ```javascript
 setTimeout( () => console.log(`I'm running late...er`), 1000 );